LearnWeb3DAO/NFT-Tutorial/README.md

 ```

-You can think of Alchemy as AWS EC2 for blockchain.
+You can think of Quicknode as AWS EC2 for blockchain.
 It is a node provider.
 It helps us to connect with the blockchain by providing us with nodes so that we can read and write to the blockchain.
-Alchemy is what helps us deploy the contract to rinkeby.
+Quicknode is what helps us deploy the contract to rinkeby.

 - Now we would install `dotenv` package to be able to import the env file and use it in our config.
   In your terminal, execute these commands.